What You Need to Know:

 For example, if you require a mortgage loan of $250,000 to buy a home, a collateral charge may be registered for $300,000.

-By registering the charge for an amount that is higher than the actual loan, at a future time you may be able to borrow additional funds through other loans or other credit agreements without additional registration or mortgage discharge costs and any legal costs may be lower.
+By registering the charge for an amount that is higher than the actual loan, at a future time you may be able to borrow additional funds through other loans, lines of credit or other credit agreements without additional registration or mortgage discharge costs and any legal costs may be lower.

 Interest Rate Considerations